Analysis | Why the Trump campaign’s big legal flameout in Pennsylvania seems like a turning point, even for Republicans

 “While the bedrock of American elections has been transparency, almost every critical aspect of Pennsylvania’s November 3, 2020 General Election was effectively shrouded in secrecy,” they argued in a complaint.

-After other lawyers on Trump’s team distanced themselves from this case, Rudolph W. Giuliani argued it in person last week, at times offering up conspiracy theories of a “Mafia-like” effort among Democrats to steal the election.
+After other lawyers on Trump’s team distanced themselves from this case, Rudolph W. Giuliani argued it in person last week, at times offering up baseless claims of a “Mafia-like” effort among Democrats to steal the election.

-What the judge said: U.S. District Judge Matthew W. Brann, a Republican, easily dismissed the case Saturday, throwing it out before the Trump campaign said it had a chance to even get started.
+What the judge said: U.S. District Judge Matthew W. Brann, a Republican, dismissed the case Saturday, throwing it out before the Trump campaign said it had a chance to even get started.
 And he didn’t just close the door.
-He slammed it, with a 37-page ruling that at times amounted to accusing them of undermining democracy.
+He slammed it, with a 37-page ruling that at times amounted to accusing the campaign of undermining democracy.

-Among the most notable portions of his writing (our emphasis added):
+Among the most notable portions of his writing:

 - “[The Trump campaign asks] this Court to disenfranchise almost seven million voters.
 This Court has been unable to find any case in which a plaintiff has sought such a drastic remedy in the contest of an election, in terms of the sheer volume of votes asked to be invalidated.
 One might expect that when seeking such a startling outcome, a plaintiff would come formidably armed with compelling legal arguments and factual proof of rampant corruption, such that this Court would have no option but to regrettably grant the proposed injunctive relief despite the impact it would have on such a large group of citizens.
 That has not happened.
 Instead, this Court has been presented with strained legal arguments without merit and speculative accusations, unpled in the operative complaint and unsupported by evidence.
 In the United States of America, this cannot justify the disenfranchisement of a single voter, let alone all the voters of its sixth most populated state.
 Our people, laws, and institutions demand more.”